Video Transcript

 - Consulting an estate planning attorney or CPS can help navigate life insurance and estate complexities.

-You probably know that life insurance can provide valuable assets for beneficiaries, helping them avoid financial hardship and pursue essential goals.
-But you might not know what happens to life insurance proceeds after you've passed away.
+You probably know that life insurance can provide valuable assets for beneficiaries, helping them avoid financial hardship and pursue important goals.
+But you might not know what happens to life insurance proceeds after you pass away.
 For instance, is life insurance part of an estate after death?
-How is the death benefit payout handled by an estate's executor?
+How is the death benefit payout handled by an estate’s executor?
 Most importantly, what does the death benefit payout mean for your family?

-The good news is that life insurance is often a tax-friendly way to help provide financial support and security for others.
-But the terminology around life insurance and estate planning can get complicated — and it's not always easy to confront some of these serious topics.
-By exploring some of the most common questions and misconceptions, you can learn more about what to expect.
-Here's a closer look at how life insurance, trusts and estates work together.
+The good news is that life insurance is often a tax-friendly way to provide financial support for others.
+But the terminology around life insurance and estate planning can get complicated, and it is not always easy to confront these topics.
+By reviewing some of the most common questions and misconceptions, you can learn what to expect.
+Here is a closer look at how life insurance, trusts and estates work together.

 When Is Life Insurance Part of an Estate?

 Life insurance often goes directly to beneficiaries without becoming part of your estate.
-With life insurance, you can name one or more beneficiaries who receive a death benefit shortly after your death.
-Those payouts typically happen quite fast (within a month or so in many cases), and the death benefit usually doesn't incur taxes for beneficiaries.
-While there may be exceptions and complications, naming a beneficiary can make difficult times a bit easier for your loved ones.
+You can name one or more beneficiaries who receive a death benefit shortly after your death.
+Those payouts typically happen within a month in many cases, and the death benefit usually does not incur taxes for beneficiaries.
+While there may be exceptions, naming a beneficiary can make a difficult time more manageable for your loved ones.

-In some situations, the death benefit goes to the decedent's estate.
-This might happen if there are no beneficiaries named on a policy or if you own a policy covering your own life and you name your estate as the beneficiary.
+In some situations, the death benefit goes to the decedent’s estate.
+This might happen if there are no beneficiaries named on a policy or if you name your estate as the beneficiary of a policy that covers your life.

-Sometimes a policy starts with beneficiaries, but the beneficiaries die before the insured person — so there are no living beneficiaries to receive the death benefit.
-To help protect against this, you might be able to specify that a beneficiary's descendants should get the death benefit or name backup beneficiaries.
-However, that might not always be possible or desirable.
-Ultimately, it depends on your goals and the details of your situation.
-An estate planning attorney can help you anticipate the opportunities and pitfalls and discuss strategies that might improve things.
+Sometimes a policy starts with beneficiaries, but they die before the insured person, leaving no living beneficiaries to receive the death benefit.
+To help address this, you may be able to state that a beneficiary’s descendants should receive the death benefit or name contingent beneficiaries.
+However, that might not always be possible or appropriate.
+It depends on your goals and the details of your situation.
+An estate planning attorney can help you evaluate potential benefits and drawbacks and discuss strategies that may improve outcomes.

 What Happens When Life Insurance Goes to the Estate?

-If there are no living beneficiaries named on your life insurance policy, the death benefit could potentially go to your estate.
-In that case, the proceeds would be counted among the assets and liabilities that remain after your death.
+If there are no living beneficiaries named on your life insurance policy, the death benefit could go to your estate.
+In that case, the proceeds are counted among the assets and liabilities that remain after your death.

-Assets in your estate get distributed according to the instructions in your will.
-Or, if you don't have a will, state laws often dictate who receives any remaining assets.
-Either way, the death benefit is a resource that can be used to pay off creditors or provide a legacy for loved ones.
+Assets in your estate are distributed according to the instructions in your will.
+If you do not have a will, state laws generally determine who receives any remaining assets.
+Either way, the death benefit can be used to pay creditors or leave assets to loved ones.

-In some cases, a death benefit from a life insurance policy may be protected from creditors — even if the money goes to your estate.
-Laws vary from state to state, so it's critical to review your situation with an attorney who is familiar with local laws.
+In some cases, a death benefit from a life insurance policy may be protected from creditors, even if the money goes to your estate.
+Laws vary by state, so it is important to review your situation with an attorney who understands local regulations.

-If you'd rather not take your chances, you can prevent the death benefit from going to your estate by keeping your beneficiary designations up to date.
+If you prefer to keep the death benefit out of your estate, keep your beneficiary designations up to date.

 Be Mindful of Estate Tax

-It's crucial to be tax-savvy when using life insurance.
-A substantial death benefit can potentially increase your estate's value to a level that triggers federal or state taxation.
-If that happens, your beneficiaries might end up with less money after taxes.
+It is important to understand the tax impact when using life insurance.
+A large death benefit can increase your estate’s value to a level that triggers federal or state estate taxes.
+If that happens, your beneficiaries could receive less after taxes.

-The federal estate tax applies to large estates — those worth at least $13.99 million as of 2025.1 Assets above that level may result in fairly steep taxes.
-Paying taxes at high rates on a life insurance payout might be unfortunate.
+The federal estate tax applies to large estates valued at $15 million or more as of 2026.1 Assets above that amount may be subject to high tax rates.
+Paying those taxes on a life insurance payout can significantly reduce what beneficiaries receive.

 Some states also impose estate taxes.
-While most states don't, those that do have relatively low thresholds compared with the federal estate tax.
-For instance, Oregon taxes estates that are worth $1 million or more.2
+While most states do not, those that do often have lower thresholds than the federal estate tax.
+For example, Oregon taxes estates valued at $1 million or more.2

 Give Thought to Inheritance Taxes

-Your beneficiaries might also face inheritance taxes if life insurance goes through your estate.
-However, they would not owe inheritance tax if the policy pays them directly (as designated beneficiaries of a policy).
-Like estate taxes, most states do not have inheritance taxes.
+Your beneficiaries might also face inheritance taxes if life insurance proceeds pass through your estate.
+However, they generally would not owe inheritance tax if the policy pays them directly as designated beneficiaries.
+Like estate taxes, most states do not impose inheritance taxes.

-Note that certain beneficiaries do not have to pay these taxes.
+Certain beneficiaries may be exempt.
 Spouses are often exempt from estate and inheritance taxes when receiving assets.
-Other close family members might also qualify for exemptions.
-Still, working with a tax expert to explore potential tax liabilities and strategies for managing taxes is critical.
+Other close family members may also qualify for exemptions.
+Even so, working with a tax professional to review potential tax liabilities and strategies can be helpful.

 Does Life Insurance Go Through Probate?

-Probate is the process of settling your estate — or managing your affairs after death.
-Your estate consists of assets and liabilities that remain in your name after death, including money in bank accounts, investments, real estate, personal belongings and more.
-During the probate process, an executor typically works with local courts to prove the validity of your will and gain authority to handle your assets and liabilities.
-So, the question becomes: Is life insurance part of an estate after death?
+Probate is the legal process of settling your estate and managing your affairs after death.
+Your estate includes assets and liabilities that remain in your name, such as bank accounts, investments, real estate and personal property.
+During probate, an executor works with the court to validate your will and gain authority to manage your assets and liabilities.

 Assets that are part of your estate typically go through probate.
-There may be exceptions or opportunities for streamlining probate on small estates, but in most cases, assets must be probated.
-That includes the payout from a life insurance policy if it goes to your estate.
+While some small estates may qualify for streamlined procedures, most assets must be probated.
+That includes a life insurance payout if it is payable to your estate.

-However, if the death benefit goes directly to designated beneficiaries, the money does not go to your estate.
-As a result, the life insurance payout would not be subject to probate.
-Instead, the life insurance contract dictates where the money goes before the money ever reaches your estate.
+However, if the death benefit goes directly to designated beneficiaries, it does not become part of your estate.
+As a result, the payout is not subject to probate.
+The life insurance contract determines where the money goes before it ever becomes part of your estate.

-There may be advantages and disadvantages of having a life insurance payout go to your estate.
-For example, probate can be expensive and time-consuming depending on the situation.
-In many cases, probate takes a minimum of six months, and it can easily take longer.
-But a life insurance beneficiary can often claim a payout much faster.
-Likewise, probate costs might depend on the size of your estate.
-Adding a sizable death benefit to other estate assets may lead to additional expenses.
+There may be advantages and disadvantages to having a life insurance payout go to your estate.
+Probate can be expensive and time-consuming.
+In many cases, probate takes at least six months and sometimes longer.
+By contrast, a beneficiary can often receive a payout more quickly.
+Probate costs may also increase with the size of your estate, and adding a large death benefit could raise expenses.

-All that said, there might be good reasons for having a death benefit go through probate.
+That said, there may be valid reasons to have a death benefit pass through probate.

 Does a Will Determine How a Life Insurance Death Benefit Is Distributed?

-A last will and testament only determines how to distribute a death benefit when the death benefit goes to the estate.
-If that happens, the money is added to other estate assets.
-From there, the executor of estate after death distributes excess assets to any beneficiaries according to the will's instructions.
+A last will and testament determines how to distribute a death benefit only when that benefit is payable to the estate.
+In that case, the money is added to other estate assets, and the executor distributes remaining assets according to the will.

-However, your will does not affect a life insurance policy with living beneficiaries.
-That's because the death benefit goes directly to beneficiaries designated in the life insurance contract, regardless of what the will says.
-As a result, it's important to understand that beneficiary designations can prevent a death benefit from ever reaching your estate.
+However, a will does not affect a life insurance policy with living beneficiaries.
+The death benefit goes directly to the beneficiaries named in the policy, regardless of what the will states.
+Beneficiary designations can prevent a death benefit from becoming part of your estate.

-In other words, any beneficiary designations can potentially override or take precedence over instructions in your will, so it's critical to review your will and beneficiary designations regularly.
+In other words, beneficiary designations can override instructions in your will.
+It is important to review your will and beneficiary designations regularly.

 Can You Put Life Insurance in a Trust?

-Your will isn't the only way to distribute assets after death.
-It might not make sense for beneficiaries to get a large death benefit immediately after you die.
-If you'd rather have more control over how and when your loved ones receive proceeds from your estate or a life insurance policy, it's worth considering trusts as part of your estate plan.
+A will is not the only way to distribute assets after death.
+In some cases, it may not make sense for beneficiaries to receive a large death benefit immediately.
+If you want more control over how and when loved ones receive proceeds, consider using trusts as part of your estate plan.

-What's more, using a trust can potentially keep life insurance proceeds out of your estate.
-Again, that may make it easier for beneficiaries to get payouts quickly and reduce probate costs.
+Using a trust can also keep life insurance proceeds out of your estate.
+This may allow beneficiaries to receive payouts more quickly and reduce probate costs.

-There are at least two ways to use trusts in tandem with life insurance: You can name a trust as the beneficiary of a life insurance contract, and you can use irrevocable life insurance trusts to avoid having insurance proceeds become part of your estate.
-Other techniques or combinations of strategies could also make sense.
-Speak with an estate planning attorney to explore your options and execute legal documents that are customized for your goals.
+There are at least two ways to use trusts with life insurance.
+You can name a trust as the beneficiary of a policy, or you can use an irrevocable life insurance trust to keep proceeds out of your estate.
+Other strategies may also be appropriate.
+An estate planning attorney can help you review your options and prepare documents that align with your goals.

 Naming a Trust as Beneficiary

-When you name a trust as the beneficiary of a life insurance policy, the death benefit gets paid to the trust.
-From there, the trust document determines if and when any money is distributed to the trust's beneficiaries.
-This approach allows for a high degree of control over payouts from the trust because the trustee must follow your instructions — even after your death.
+When you name a trust as the beneficiary of a life insurance policy, the death benefit is paid to the trust.
+The trust document then outlines if and when money is distributed to beneficiaries.
+This approach provides a high level of control because the trustee must follow your instructions after your death.

-Controlling disbursements may be appealing if you're concerned about giving beneficiaries a substantial lump-sum payment when a life insurance policy pays out.
-For example, if you have minor children, you might prefer to choose a responsible adult to manage the trust on their behalf.
-Or, if the proceeds are going to adults with spending problems (or aggressive creditors), limiting the beneficiary's access to money might be helpful.
+Controlling distributions may be helpful if you are concerned about providing a large lump sum at once.
+For example, if you have minor children, you may prefer to appoint a responsible adult to manage the trust on their behalf.
+If beneficiaries struggle with spending or have significant creditor issues, limiting access to funds may also be appropriate.

 Irrevocable Life Insurance Trusts

-If you're concerned about estate taxes, it could make sense to use an irrevocable life insurance trust (ILIT) to manage the level of assets in your estate.
-With such an approach, the trust owns the life insurance policy and receives the death benefit.
-As a result, the death benefit — and any cash value in the policy — are not part of your estate.
-Again, a trust document details how and when money is paid out.
+If estate taxes are a concern, an irrevocable life insurance trust may help manage the value of your estate.
+In this arrangement, the trust owns the life insurance policy and receives the death benefit.
+As a result, the death benefit and any cash value are not included in your estate.
+The trust document specifies how and when funds are distributed.

 Is Life Insurance Considered an Asset?

 Life insurance is often considered an asset.
-The payout from a death benefit is certainly a resource that your loved ones can use for purchases, investments and collateral.
-But life insurance can also be an asset before death.
+A death benefit provides funds that beneficiaries can use for expenses, investments or other needs.
+Life insurance can also be an asset during your lifetime.

 How Does Life Insurance Create an Immediate Estate?

-The death benefit from a life insurance policy can provide a significant cash injection that makes an immediate impact difference your beneficiaries.
-You might qualify for a sizable death benefit by paying modest premiums, thereby creating a substantial legacy for others.
-Although claiming a death benefit often takes one or two months, life insurance proceeds are available to beneficiaries relatively quickly.
+A life insurance death benefit can provide a significant influx of cash for beneficiaries.
+You may qualify for a sizable death benefit by paying relatively modest premiums, creating a meaningful legacy.
+Although claims may take a month or two to process, proceeds are often available relatively quickly.

 Bottom Line

-Life insurance can provide a large payout that helps protect families and helps transfer wealth to the next generation.
-But the nature of those large payouts can be complicated.
-Because of that, it's crucial to anticipate the tax consequences and logistics for family members.
+Life insurance can provide a substantial payout that supports families and transfers wealth to the next generation.
+However, large payouts can raise legal and tax questions.
+It is important to understand the tax impact and administrative process for your family.

-In some cases, it makes sense to name beneficiaries and pass assets directly to loved ones without the money or property having to go through your estate and the probate process.
-In other cases, you might prefer to use trusts or name your estate as a beneficiary.
+In some cases, naming beneficiaries and passing assets directly to loved ones without going through your estate and probate may make sense.
+In other cases, using a trust or naming your estate as beneficiary may align better with your goals.

 Sources